neweuropeancollege/gitbook-documentation/docs/sales-and-recruiting/using-salesforce-at-nec/general-workflow.md

-Well you're gonna have a general workflow.
+Well you're gonna have a general workfloww.